 It’s a major question: Who inherits when there is no will?

 When your relative dies without making a will, which means the relative has died intestate.
+Without a will who gets what.
 The properties of the deceased shall be shared as per the rules of intestacy.